ASSET SEARCH PRIVATE INVESTIGATOR

 Jointly Owned Accounts – Rights and Limitations

-When the debtor owns an account jointly with another individual that is not a spouse, the law usually presumes that both individuals each have equal rights to funds held in that account.
+When the debtor owns an account jointly with another individual who is not a spouse, the law usually presumes that both individuals have equal rights to funds held in that account.
 So, when a creditor attempts to garnish that account, it typically doesn’t have to investigate whether you contributed more money to the account than the co-owner.
-Unfortunately, for the non-debtor, this could mean that the money in their account could be garnished to pay for the co-owners debt, a debt that the non-debtor never owed.
+Unfortunately, for the non-debtor, this could mean that the money in their account could be garnished to pay for the co-owner debt, a debt that the non-debtor never owed.
 Laws vary on the extent to which creditors can garnish joint accounts.
 In some states, creditors can’t take more than half of the funds in a joint account.
 However, in other states — like Ohio, Michigan, and West Virginia — creditors may be able to garnish the entire joint account.
 California law (CCP § 700.160(b)) allows a judgment creditor to collect money from the bank account in the name of the debtor’s spouse even when the debtor’s name is not on the account.

 The New Jersey Multiple Party Deposit Account Act (“NJMPDAA”), N.J.S.A. § 17:16I-1, et seq., which governs “multiple-party deposit accounts” (“MPDAs”), including joint bank accounts, provides in relevant part: Unless a contrary intent is manifested by the terms of the contract, or the deposit agreement, or there is other clear and convincing evidence of a different intent at the time the account is created: a.
 A joint account belongs, during the lifetime of all parties, to the parties in proportion to the net contributions by each to the sums on deposit.
 In the absence of proof of net contributions, the account belongs in equal shares to all parties having a present right of withdrawal.